Jacksonville Jumbo Shrimp: Southern League (1970–2020)

 Upon switching affiliation to the Seattle Mariners in 1991, the team reverted to its Suns moniker.
 Over four seasons with Seattle, the Suns never qualified for the playoffs.
 Right-hander Jim Converse won the 1992 Most Outstanding Pitcher Award after leading the Southern League with 157 strikeouts.
 Future major league All-Stars Alex Rodriguez (1994) and Bret Boone (1991) came through Jacksonville during the Mariners affiliation.

 The Detroit Tigers became the parent club of the Suns in 1995.
 Behind the leadership of managers Bill Plummer and Larry Parrish, the 1996 Suns won both halves of the season and then the Eastern Division title over the Carolina Mudcats.
 They went on to defeat the Chattanooga Lookouts, 3–1, to win their first Southern League championship and first league title since 1968.
 The Detroit-affiliated Suns reached the championship finals twice more but lost to the Mobile BayBears in 1998 and West Tenn Diamond Jaxx in 2000.
 Outfielder Gabe Kapler won the 1998 MVP Award after leading the league in home runs (28), hits (176), runs (113), doubles (47), RBI (146), total bases (319, and sacrifice flies (11).
 Closer Francisco Cordero, the league's saves leader (27), was 1999's Most Outstanding Pitcher.

 Jacksonville affiliated with the Los Angeles Dodgers in 2001.
 Manager of the Year John Shoemaker's 2001 club paced the league with an 83–56 mark, winning both halves of the season.
 They bested Chattanooga, 3–2, to advance to the finals against the Huntsville Stars, but the September 11 terrorist attacks brought a halt to the championship series before it began.
 Jacksonville and Huntsville were declared co-champions.
 The 2002 season was the Suns' last year at Wolfson Park.
-They moved into the newly constructed Baseball Grounds of Jacksonville, later renamed 121 Financial Ballpark, at the start of the 2003 season.
+They moved into the newly constructed Baseball Grounds of Jacksonville, later renamed 121 Financial Ballpark, at the start of the 2003 season, and VyStar Ballpark for the 2025 season.
 The 11,000-seat, US$34-million venue was created as part of the Better Jacksonville Plan.
 The 2002 team made a bid to win the championship outright but was swept by Birmingham in the best-of-five finals.
 Starter Joel Hanrahan was 2003's Most Outstanding Pitcher.
 With Shoemaker still at the helm, the Suns won the first half title before sweeping Birmingham, 3–0, in the Southern Division series.
 They went on to win their third Southern League championship over West Tenn, 3–1.
 Though the 2006 club was eliminated by the Montgomery Biscuits in the division series, Shoemaker won his second Manager of the Year Award, and Spike Lundberg was selected as the league's Most Outstanding Pitcher.